 Audience.
 Like any product, the first thing you have to make sure of is that there’s an audience who’s interested in it.
 As you already know your buyer’s persona – map it out and find out what their interests are.
 At this step, don’t take into account what’s important to your brand just yet.
 Write down absolutely anything you know your audience has an interest in.
 Feel free to use any tools you have for this: from looking at past research on your audience, to simply scrolling Facebook communities.

 Brand & Product.
 This is the easy part because marketers are best at knowing what their brand wants to talk about.
 But write it down – both brand and product topics.
 To make sure you understand what I’m referring to, let’s say you’re a female shoewear company that stands for modern, elegant, but comfortable and empowering shoewear.
-Your brand would probably want to talk about powerful and successful women that do it all, gender equality, and maybe about sustainability in equipment and materials.
+Your brand would probably want to talk about and include a few citations from powerful and successful women that do it all, gender equality, and maybe about sustainability in equipment and materials.
+Be sure to use a citation creator, as this ensures that these women are properly credited.
 Your product is at the end of the day women elegant footwear so you’d want to talk about either comfort, style/fashion, or both.

 Before moving on to the third aspect, put everything that came out of the brainstorming in two circles that intersect – yep, it’s the Venn diagram.
 Take each pillar at a time and place them where they belong.
 During this phase, don’t be afraid to tweak the initial words or phrases.
 Try to combine audience interests and brand interests into one topic where possible.